Can You Get Financial Aid With a Felony?

 Scholarships for Felons

 Scholarships are another way to pay for college using free money.
-Many scholarship programs do not exclude felons, so it's worth researching options for which you otherwise qualify.
-You may also search for non-profits that specifically offer scholarships to felons attending college.
+Many scholarship programs do not exclude felons, so it’s worth researching options for which you otherwise qualify.

 Student Loans for Felons

 There are two types of student loans available for college attendees: federal and private.
-Most felons are eligible for federal student loans once they're released from prison.
-The exception is if the offense was an involuntary civil commitment or a sexual offense.
+Most felons are eligible for federal student loans once they’re released from prison.

-Private student loans also don't have many restrictions based on criminal history.
-Instead, lenders want to see consistent income, employment, and an established credit score.
+Private student loans don’t have many restrictions based on criminal history.
+Instead, lenders want to see a consistent income, employment, and an established credit score.
 You could get a co-signer to help you secure a private loan.

 Federal Work-Study for Felons

 Another option to pay for college is to get a federal work-study job.
-These part-time job opportunities are available as part of the Free Application for Federal Student Aid (FAFSA) financial aid package.
-Your school must participate in the Federal Work-Study Program, and jobs are usually on campus.
+These part-time job opportunities are available as part of the FAFSA financial aid package.

 Your Financial Aid Eligibility Depends on Your Felony Type